 I am always fond of Panettone, and used to wait for the entire year until Christmas to buy from the stores.
 Not anymore.
-With this recipe, I can surely enjoy an authentic, classic and healthy Panettone anytime I want.
+With this recipe, I can surely enjoy an authentic, classic, and healthy Panettone anytime I want.

 For the main dough, you will need additional organic all-purpose flour, active dry yeast and water.
 You will also need egg yolks, sugar, a pinch of salt, and butter.
 You can thank egg yolks for the golden yellow hue of the Panettone.

-Citrus blossom super extract is an all natural flavor extract conveying this iconic sweet & pleasant citrus smell and flavor.
+Citrus blossom super extract is an all-natural flavor extract conveying this iconic sweet & pleasant citrus smell and flavor.
 I also use an additional sweet orange zest to further enhance the orange aroma.
 Use a citrus zester to help with the process.

 How to make Italian Panettone easy, yummy and healthy at home?

-First is to make an-overnight starter
+The first is to make the an-overnight starter

-Essential tip of using active dry yeast:
+Essential tip for using active dry yeast: